C2SP/C2SP/age.md

 in RFC 5234, Appendix B.1.

-The base64 encoding used throughout is the standard Base 64 encoding specified in [RFC 4648][], Section 4.
-Encoders MUST generate canonical base64 according to RFC 4648, Section 3.5, and decoders MUST reject non-canonical encodings.
+The base64 encoding used throughout is the standard Base 64 encoding specified in [RFC 4648][], Section 4, without `=` padding characters (sometimes referred to as "raw" or "unpadded" base64).
+Encoders MUST generate canonical base64 according to RFC 4648, Section 3.5, and decoders MUST reject non-canonical encodings and encodings ending with `=` padding characters.

 Keys derived with HKDF-SHA-256 are produced by applying HKDF-Extract with the specified salt followed by HKDF-Expand with the specified info according to